Little Ephraim Robin John and Ancona Robin John: Virginia

 Shortly after Thompson's death, the Robin Johns encountered some sailors from Old Town who were in port in Virginia on the slave trading ship Greyhound.
-The sailors recognized the two men and remember the story of their ambush in Africa.
+The sailors recognized the two men and remembered the story of their ambush in Africa.
 They relayed the story to their captain, Captain Terence O'Neil, urging him to help the Robin Johns.
 O'Neil said that he would ultimately transport the men to Africa if they escaped their bondage.

-The Robin Johns escaped to the Greyhound, which then sailed to Bristol, England.
+The Robin Johns escaped to the Greyhound, which sailed to Bristol, England.

 Liverpool

-Upon arriving in Liverpool O'Neil transferred the Robin Johns to another ship that was headed back to Virginia, with plans to sell them again.
+Upon arriving in Liverpool, O'Neil transferred the Robin Johns to another ship headed back to Virginia with plans to sell them again.
 The Robin Johns spent two weeks locked in a slave ship before they sent a letter to the prominent slave trader Thomas Jones, who knew the Robin Johns personally, as he had made many trips to Old Calabar in the 1760s.
 Jones had formed close relationships with the ruling family of Old Town.
-Immediately after the ambush Grandy King George had written to Thomas Jones, asking for his help with bringing his brother and nephew home.
+Immediately after the ambush, Grandy King George had written to Thomas Jones, asking for his help with bringing his brother and nephew home.

 Court case in England

 Through Thomas Jones, the Robin Johns petitioned for their freedom.
 Jones used the 1772 ruling on the James Somersett case, attempting to use Habeas Corpus to free the Robin Johns.
 A judge ruled that the Robin Johns were free and could not be returned to America to be sold again.
-After being declared free, the two men traveled back to Calabur.
+After being declared free, the two men traveled back to Calabar.